sanskrit/raw_etexts_english/blogs/manasataramgini/2006-08-29_the-hand-of-fate.md

 +++
-title = "The hand ofxa0fate"
+title = "The hand of fate"

 +++
 After much struggle our forces fought their way to a strong position on